bjaan/roland-juno-g-display-replacement/README.md

 4. Cut off the card reader section of the red board.
 Cut the spots on both sides of the flat cable connector.
 A dremel was used to cut the board partly on both side and it was then broken off.
 See the next picture to see where.

-5. Now stick the display on the middle of the transparent plate
+5. Now stick the display on the middle of the transparent plate, you want the display area of the LCD to be in de middle and 1 mm below the top, where thee backgrounds LEDS are.
+That way the entire display area will be visible through the window.

 6. Fold the flat cable over